1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1888 No Mint Mark Indian Head Penny Value

-PCGS CoinFacts confirms that the 1888 is common in circulated grades, with well over 1,000 certified examples.
-The coin becomes genuinely scarce approaching MS65, and truly rare at MS66 and above—explaining why the leap to MS67 Red commands such a dramatic premium.
+PCGS CoinFacts confirms the 1888 is common in circulated grades with well over 1,000 certified examples.
+It gets genuinely scarce approaching MS65 and truly rare at MS66 and above—which explains why MS67 Red commands such a wild premium.

 1888 No Mint Mark Indian Head Penny (RD) Price/Grade Chart